petrikaj/lappaa/lappaa.md

 # Lappaa — Voice to Video

-**Last Updated:** 2026-03-17
+**Last Updated:** 2026-03-30
 **Platform:** iOS 26.0+ / iPadOS 26.0+

 ---

 ## Product Overview

-Lappaa is an iOS and iPadOS app for turning voice recordings and audio into shareable social videos.
-It's built for musicians, artists, DJs, podcasters, business professionals, and anyone who wants their audio to be seen on messaging apps and social media — rather than waiting for someone to press play.
+Lappaa is an iOS and iPadOS app for turning voice recordings, video, and audio into shareable social videos.
+It's built for musicians, artists, DJs, podcasters, business professionals, and anyone who wants their audio and video to be seen on messaging apps and social media.

 The core idea is simple: raw audio is invisible on visual platforms and often ignored in messaging apps.
-Lappaa "unboxes" it — instantly wrapping your voice or music in your custom animated visualizers, auto-generated captions, and custom backgrounds, then exporting a video ready for Instagram, TikTok, WhatsApp, or iMessage.
+Lappaa "unboxes" it — instantly wrapping your voice, video or music in your custom animated visualizers, auto-generated captions, and custom backgrounds, then exporting a video ready for Instagram, TikTok, WhatsApp, Youtube, or iMessage.

 **Tagline:** "Give Your Voice a Visual"